Japan declares virus emergency three months before Olympics

 Australia’s diving team on Friday withdrew from the Diving World Cup scheduled for May 1-6 in Tokyo, saying it was “not safe” to travel to Japan.

+And Tokyo 2020 said on Friday evening that another part of the torch relay would take place without spectators, in Okinawa’s Miyakojima island.

-Japan’s vaccine programme is moving slowly meanwhile, with just over 1.5 million people given a first shot and only around 827,000 fully vaccinated.
+Japan’s vaccine programme is moving slowly, with just over 1.5 million people given a first shot and only around 827,000 fully vaccinated.

+Suga said Friday that the country’s 36 million elderly residents should be vaccinated by the end of July.

 Japan’s public remains opposed to holding the Games this year, favouring a further delay or outright cancellation.